MiyaZaki1072/MiyaZaki1072/README.md

 ## Hi!
 My name is Freyr
-Current studying Computer Engineering at Chulalongkorn University
+Currently studying Computer Engineering at Chulalongkorn University looking for some cool stuff to do ;)